slightlynybbled/weibull/readme.md

 Initial work on this repository was done by user [tgray](https://github.com/tgray).
 You can still peruse the [original repository](https://github.com/tgray/weibull).

-It would be highly useful to have different estimation methods and confidence bounds within the analysis.
+It would be highly useful to have different estimation methods and confidence bounds within the `Analysis` class.
 If you are feeling froggy, please, submit your pull request!